-Perhaps the most striking development in the federal statutory area having a bearing on accountants is the increased oversight and regulation of the profession by the Securities Exchange Commission under Rule 2(e) of the SEC Rules of Practice.
-36
+Perhaps the most striking development in the federal statutory area having a bearing on accountants is the increased oversight and regulation of the profession by the Securities and Exchange Commission under Rule 2(e) of the SEC Rules of Practice.36

-The Securities and Exchange Commission is the administrative creature of the Securities Act of 1934.
-The Act delegates to the Securities and Exchange Commission the power to "make such rules and regulations as may be necessary or appropriate to implement the provisions of [the Act] for which it is responsbile or for the execution of the functions vested [in it] by [the Act].37 Pursuant to this general grant of rulemaking power, the SEC promulgated regulation §201.2(e) as part of its body of rules governing the procedures, standards, and practice of its proceedings.38 vague.
-The SEC professional must not have engaged in willful or "improper" conduct, or have "willfully violated" any federal securities law (or have assisted another in doing so).
-40
+The Securities and Exchange Commission is the administrative creature of the Securities Exchange Act of 1934.
+The Act delegates to the Securities and Exchange Commission the power to "make such rules and regulations as may be necessary or appropriate to implement the provisions of [the Act] for which it is responsible or for the execution of the functions vested [in it] by [the Act].37 Pursuant to this general grant of rulemaking power, the SEC promulgated regulation § 201.2(e) as part of its body of rules governing the procedures, standards and practice of its proceedings.38

 Fairly read, Rule 2(e) appears to empower the SEC to create its own bar of professionals who practice before it, all of whom are subject to the professional standards enunciated by the Commission.39 One who practices before the Commission must "possess the requisite qualifications."
-He/she must not be "lacking in character or integrity."
-The negative proscriptions of the rule are somewhat less
+He or she must not be "lacking in character or integrity."
+The negative proscriptions of the rule are somewhat less vague.
+The SEC professional must not have engaged in willful or "improper" conduct, or have "willfully violated" any federal securities law (or have assisted another in doing so).40 or misleading) who, in reliance upon such statement, shall have purchased or sold a security at a price which was affected by such statement, for damages caused by such reliance, unless the person sued shall prove that he acted in good faith and had no knowledge that such statement was false or misleading.